Monaco: Splashing the cash on the French Riviera

 The grand prix, however, remains unquestionably the biggest draw -- for fans, and drivers.

-"When you think of Formula One, you think of Monaco -- it's the most important race and the one we all want to win." says Force India driver Sergio Perez.
+"When you think of Formula One, you think of Monaco -- it's the most important race and the one we all want to win," says Force India driver Sergio Perez.

 Sky-high prices